ndiego/block-visibility/readme.txt

 * Moved the default visibility control settings from the "General Settings" tab to the "Visibility Controls" tab.
 * The additional contextual indicator settings are now disabled when indicators are disabled.
 * Rule sets now support a custom rule label.
-* Temporarily remove the "Miscellaneous" Block Editor settings since they no longer relevant.
-These settings will be evaluated and potentially reintroduced in v2.4.
+* Temporarily remove the "Editor Notices" Block Editor setting since it's no longer relevant.
+This setting will be evaluated and potentially reintroduced in v2.4.
 * Updated plugin compatibility to WordPress 5.9.

 **Fixed**